← All workflows

 • Deposition Transcript

-Completed deposition transcript for post-deposition admission extraction and contradiction analysis
+Prior or completed deposition transcript for post-deposition admission extraction and contradiction analysis.

 .pdf, .docx, .txt